nice-job/wfa-scheduler/README.md

 We are using composite primary key (Details see [here](https://aws.amazon.com/blogs/database/choosing-the-right-dynamodb-partition-key/))

 - **pk** represents the partition (can be shared by many items).
 This is the partition key, for calculation see below.
 - **sk** represents sorting key.
-This is the due date of the job (when scheduler should be triggered) together with job ID to ensure uniqueness of the attribute.
+This is the due date of the job together with job ID to ensure uniqueness of the attribute.

-pl + sk value must be **uniqueue** for every item as these attributes together represent primary key of item.
+pk + sk value must be **uniqueue** for every item as these attributes together represent primary key of item.

 More details [here] (https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.Partitions.html)